SirPlease/Server4Dead-Project/Dedicated Server Fresh Start/README.md

 > Simply enter these commands into your Terminal after connecting and logging in to your Dedicated Server with your SSH Client.

 **dpkg --add-architecture i386 # enable multi-arch
-apt-get update && apt-get upgrade
+apt update && apt upgrade
+apt install gcc gdb lib32gcc1
-apt-get install libc6:i386 # install base 32bit libraries
+apt install libc6:i386 # install base 32bit libraries
-apt-get install lib32z1**
+apt install lib32ncurses5 lib32z1
+apt install gdb # For debug srcds**

 > **Creating a User to run the Servers on**
 > You don't want to be running these services on root, do you?!